• Skip to primary navigation

 For the best results, follow these tips.

-• Sear your meat and veggies.
+• Sear your meat and veggies on saute mode, similar to the stovetop method.

 • Stir in the peas once pressure is released.